chacuzzzi/chacuzzzi.github.io/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Favicon
+Favicons, apple and android browser icons were generated with: [Favicon Generator](https://realfavicongenerator.net/) using the logo.png (639x639) image.

 ## Deployment

 Refer to [](https://github.com/gitname/react-gh-pages) for steps on deploying changes.
 You can run `npm run deploy` to build and deploy your changes.